Trees in graphs of large linear cliquewidth: Preliminaries

-\paragraph*{Linear cliquewidth} When creating a graph using the cliquewidth algebra, we use a tree of operations, where inner nodes use sum-and-recolour, and the leaves are constants.
-A special case of interest is when the operations are aligned along a single branch of the tree; this case will correspond to linear cliquewidth, and is described below.
+When creating a graph using the cliquewidth algebra, we use a tree of operations, where inner nodes use sum-and-recolour, and the leaves are constants.
+A special case of interest is when the operations are aligned along a single branch of the tree; this case corresponds to linear cliquewidth, and is described below.

-\begin{definition} [Linear cliquewidth] A \emph{basic linear operation} is any operation that arises by taking some sum-and-recolour operation, and substituting the constant for the first argument.
-The \emph{linear cliquewidth} of a graph is defined to be the smallest number $k$ such that the graph can be generated using only sorts $\set{1,\ldots,k}$, and basic linear operations. \end{definition}
+\begin{definition} [Linear cliquewidth] A \emph{basic linear operation} is any operation that arises by taking some sum-and-recolour operation, and substituting a constant for the first argument.
+A $k$-coloured graph has \emph{linear cliquewidth} $\leq k$ if it can be generated from basic linear operations. \end{definition}

+\begin{exampl} [Half-graph] A prominent role in our proof will be played by half-graphs~\cite[Section 1.1]{malliaris2014regularity}, as in this picture: \mypic{45} In a half-graph, there are two rows and $n$ columns, and the edges are exactly those that go from north-west to south-east.
+A half-graph encodes a linear order into an undirected graph.
+Half-graphs have linear cliquewidth 2, because they are generated by applying these two basic linear operations alternatingly: \mypic{155} In the graphic representations of these operations, the vertices that are not part of the argument are fresh vertices introduced in the output graph (more details on this below). \end{exampl}